Someone-Else-Was-Taken/Periodic-Table-Reforged/README.md

 Remaining Mod Progress:

 Lithium: 99% - All that remains is a few critical fixes.

-Iris: 100%??? - Finished port locally.
+Iris: Maybe 100% - Finished port locally.
 Needs testing still.